-Several key stop-overs occur within the migration corridor for the Area 10 deer migration.
-Sawyer and Brittel (2014) identified several hundred "stop-over sites" based on the analysis of approximately 30 mule deer with GPS telemetry data from winter 2012 to spring of 2013.
-The largest stop-overs occurred: 1) north and south of Harrison Pass Rd on the west side of the Ruby Mountains, 2) west side of Pearl Peak and Sherman Mountain 3) near Little and Big Bald

-Mountains on the Bald Mountain Mine complex 4) south of Warm Springs Ranch near Buck Mountain and Orchard Canyon and 5) north of Little Antelope Summit on US Highway 50 in the White Pine Range.
+Several key stopovers occur within the migration corridor for the Area 10 deer migration.
+Sawyer and Brittel (2014) identified several hundred "stopover sites" based on the analysis of 30 mule deer with GPS telemetry data from winter 2012 to spring of 2013.
+The largest stopovers occurred: 1) north and south of Harrison Pass Rd on the west side of the Ruby Mountains, 2) west side of Pearl Peak and Sherman Mountain 3) near Little and Big Bald Mountains on the Bald Mountain Mine complex 4) south of Warm Springs Ranch near Buck Mountain and Orchard Canyon and 5) north of Little Antelope Summit on US Highway 50 in the White Pine Range.

 Landownership is comprised of mostly federal lands during winter and summer.
-The summer range is comprised of approximately 75% federal lands with the remaining herd occurring on private lands.
-The migration path and winter range is largely comprised of lands administered by the USFS and BLM, although substantial use of both private lands and Bureau of Indian Affairs (BIA) occurs during the migration periods.
+The summer range is comprised of 75% federal lands with the remaining herd occurring on private lands.
+The migration path and winter range are largely comprised of lands administered by the USFS and BLM, although substantial use of both private lands and Bureau of Indian Affairs (BIA) occurs during the migration periods.